openimis/openimis_docs/_include/um/insuree_policies/family.rst

 Family/Group Overview
 """""""""""""""""""""

-  Access to the `Family Overview Page <#family-overview-page.>`__ is restricted to users with the role of Accountant or Clerk.
+  Access to the `Family Overview Page <#family-overview-page.>`__ is restricted to users with the system role of Accountant or Clerk or with a role including an access to Insurees and Families.

 Pre-conditions